 “Has the Serious Fraud Office got the message loud and clear that if it is possible to get a charge on these people, the public want that?”
 Andrew Tyrie, the chair of the U.K. Parliament’s Treasury Select Committee, asked the FSA’s McDermott at the hearing on the Libor case.

-The SFO was criticized under its previous director, Richard Alderman, for taking on high-profile investigations, including ones into American International Group Inc. (AIG)’s Financial Products unit and convicted swindler Bernard Madoff’s London operations, only to close them later without charges, citing a lack of evidence.
+The SFO was criticized under its previous director, Richard Alderman, for taking on high-profile investigations, including ones into American International Group Inc. (AIG:US)’s Financial Products unit and convicted swindler Bernard Madoff’s London operations, only to close them later without charges, citing a lack of evidence.
 The agency has also faced a shrinking budget, a fight with the Home Office to save it from dissolution, and a staff exodus prior to Green’s arrival.

 “They don’t have a glorious history in terms of getting on top of these things,” Wolverhampton’s Haynes said.
 “It could be partly that it falls into the cracks between the SFO and the FSA, and doesn’t clearly land on anyone’s lap.”